 This sociology research database features more than 2.1 million records with subject headings from a 20,000+ term sociological thesaurus.
 Contains full-text for more than 860 journals dating back to 1908.
 This database also includes full-text for more than 830 books and monographs, and full-text for over 16,800 conference papers.

-This is the integrated platform for books, journals, and other materials published by Springer, a major publisher of scientific books and journals.
+This is an integrated collection of books, journals, and other materials from across the Springer Nature platform including Nature Portfolio, Springer, BMC, Palgrave, Discover, and Apress.
 Disciplines represented include the sciences, business, law, history, literature, philosophy, political science, social sciences, and statistics.

 This resource includes millions of peer-reviewed journal articles published under the Taylor & Francis, Routledge and Dove Medical Press imprints across many academic disciplines.